Duncanma/Blog/content/Blog/halo-custom-edition-with-support-for-user-created-maps-now-available.md

-[Update: Note sure about that &#8216;doesn't ship with maps' comment I made...
+[Update: Note sure about that 'doesn't ship with maps' comment I made...
 I read that in an article on the web, but the maps appeared to be there when I played... perhaps the new maps added in Halo PC are missing... but I can't be sure]